mhweiner/lambdaconf/README.md

 **Out-of-the-box Typescript support 🔒**
 - Turn your runtime errors into safer compile-time errors!
 Automatically generated Typescript type definition for configuration object

-**Lambda Support 🤖**
-- Works with AWS Secrets Manager, AWS Parameter Store, or custom dynamic lambda functions
-- Any custom logic can go here, keeping your config files logic-free
-- Provides an easy sharable and reusable plugin interface for sharing or re-use

 **Simple & Easy to Use 😃**
-- All settings are in simple `.json` files.
-No logic (those can go into [loaders](#loaders))
+- All settings are in simple, easily readable & logic free `.json` files.
 - Highly structured.
 Any override must satisfy `Partial<DefaultConfig>`
 - Enforces a simple and sensible folder structure
 - Limited yet powerful feature set with clean documentation